Consensys/verax-documentation/developer-guides/tutorials/from-a-schema-to-an-attestation.md

 ## Issue an Attestation

-Now that we have a Schema and a Portal, we can finally issue an Attestation!
+With a Schema and a Portal in place, we can finally issue an Attestation!

 ```typescript
 const hash = await veraxSdk.portal.attest(